Another 'atmospheric river' storm renews flood threat in California

 By Sharon Bernstein and Steve Gorman

-SACRAMENTO, Calif., Jan 4 (Reuters) - Emergency crews braced for the next bout of high winds and torrential rains forecast to sweep California starting on Wednesday, renewing the threat of power outages and flooding that struck parts of the state over the New Year's weekend.
+SACRAMENTO, Calif., Jan 4 (Reuters) - Emergency crews braced for the latest bout of high winds and torrential rains sweeping California on Wednesday, renewing the threat of power outages and deadly flooding that gripped parts of the San Francisco Bay area and Sacramento over New Year's weekend.

 The latest "atmospheric river" - an airborne current of dense moisture flowing from the ocean - was expected to drench much of California ahead of a Pacific storm front bringing additional showers to low-lying areas and more snow to the Sierra Nevada Mountains through Thursday.

-The National Weather Service also posted high-wind warnings across the San Francisco Bay area and central California coast, with gale-force gusts expected to knock down tree limbs and power lines, disrupting electricity service in many areas.
+The National Weather Service posted high-wind warnings across the Bay area and central California coast, with gale-force gusts expected to uproot trees, shear off limbs and knock down power lines, disrupting electricity service in many areas.

-Showers fell across Southern California early in the day on Wednesday, slickening freeways during the morning Los Angeles-area commute, but rains were expected to reach peak intensity on Thursday morning.
+San Francisco's transit agency said it was halting its famed cable car service through Thursday due to inclement weather, and scores of commercial flights were canceled at San Francisco International Airport.

+Stormy weather was blamed for at least one traffic death in the north Bay city of Fairfield, where pooled water on a roadway sent a car crashing into a utility pole, killing the driver, the San Francisco Chronicle reported.

 Governor Gavin Newsom declared a state of emergency on Wednesday to support the state's winter weather hazards response, and activated California's flood operations center.

-The governor's Office of Emergency Services said it had pre-positioned crews in three counties likely to be hardest hit by flooding - Marin, Butte and Sacramento - and in five counties facing heightened mudslide threats where previous wildfires have stripped hillsides of vegetation.
-But "burn scars" in other parts of the state were also at risk.
+The governor's Office of Emergency Services said it had staged crews in several northern counties likely to be hardest hit by flooding, and where previous wildfires have stripped hillsides of vegetation, leaving them at high risk of mudslides.

-State Natural Resources Secretary Wade Crowfoot urged residents in high-risk areas to stay indoors unless they are ordered to evacuate, and to prepare for power outages by charging electricaldevices and having flashlights and candles handy.
+State Natural Resources Secretary Wade Crowfoot urged residents in such areas to stay indoors unless ordered to evacuate, and to prepare for power outages by charging electrical devices and having flashlights and candles handy.

 Sacramento County crews were still out on Wednesday repairing levee breaches along the Cosumnes River, near Sacramento, where flooding last weekend closed Highway 99, Crowfoot said at a news briefing in the state capital.